scoulomb/myk8s/Services/service_deep_dive.md

 ## Use service

-Rather than targetting pod directy we can use service Pod is linked to a service via a label in selector as it can be shown here:
+Rather than targeting pod directly we can use service Pod is linked to a service via a label in selector as it can be shown here:

 ```